-From the Listing Date to 31 December 2019, the Remuneration Committee held one meeting.
+During the Reporting Period, the Remuneration Committee held seven meetings.
+During the Reporting Period, the Remuneration Committee recommended to the Board on the remuneration package regarding the newly appointed Directors and considered and reviewed the existing Directors' remuneration.
 The remuneration for the Directors and senior management comprises basic salary, retirement benefits and discretionary bonus.
 Details of the amount of emoluments of Directors paid for the Reporting Period are set out in note 6 to the financial statements.